catseye/The-Dossier/article/A Basic Theory of Video Games.md

 In fact, to appreciate how video-oriented the early computers were, consider that the Commodore 64's clock speed in North America was 1.023 MHz.
 Why such a weird number, especially when the CPU was capable of 2 MHz?
-Because the clock was also being used to generate the video signal, which had to match the NTSC standard, and 1.023 MHz, when divided in the right way, does that.
-(Later generations of computers used dedicated video clocks in their video circuitry to allow the CPU and the video to run at independent rates.)
+Because the clock signal that was driving the CPU was obtained by scaling down the master clock, whose frequency was 14.31818 MHz, which was chosen because it could generate frequencies matching the NTSC standard.  ([This StackExchange answer][] has a detailed exposition of this design approach.)
+Later generations of computers used dedicated video clocks in their video circuitry to allow the CPU and the video to run at independent rates.

 Either way, we have this dedicated video display circuitry which can generate a video signal without taking up any of the CPU's time.
 How does it generate